luanfelixcoding/writing-assistant/README.md

   - `F10`: Fix **selected text**.
 - Sends selected text to a **locally running** Mistral model via Ollama.
 - Automatically pastes the corrected result back in place.
+- If you want to change to *English*, change the **PROMPT_TEMPLATE** to:
+    ```bash
+    PROMPT_TEMPLATE = Template(
+        Fix all typos and casing and punctuation in this text, but preserve all new line characters:

+        $text

+        Return only the corrected text, don't include a preamble.
+    )
 ---

 ## Project Structure